5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Move the `codec_dump.txt` into the "Codec-Graph" folder
 - Download and extract [**PinConfigurator**](https://github.com/headkaze/PinConfigurator/releases)
 - Download [**Hackintool**](https://github.com/headkaze/Hackintool).
 We may need it for checking PCI devices and Hex to Decimal conversions later.
-- Get a plist editor like PlistEditPro (or use Xcode or Visiual Studio Code)
+- Get a plist editor like PlistEditPro (or use Xcode or Visual Studio Code)
 - Download and install the [correct version](https://developer.apple.com/support/xcode/) of [**Xcode**](https://developer.apple.com/download/all/?q=xcode) supported by the macOS you are running.
 The download is about 10 GB and the installed application is about 30 GB, so make sure you have enough space on your drive!
 And: make sure to move the app to the "Programs" folder – otherwise compiling fails.

 ### Preparing the AppleALC Source Code